 It has been proposed that heat-induced denaturation of collagen fibers in the annular lamellae may stabilize the disc and potentially seal annular fissures and that pain reduction may occur through the thermal coagulation of nociceptors in the outer annulus.

-With the intradiscal electrothermal annuloplasty procedure (IDET™, Oratec SpineCath System), a navigable catheter with an embedded thermal resistive coil is inserted posterolaterally into the disc annulus or nucleus.
+With the intradiscal electrothermal annuloplasty procedure (IDET™, Oratec SpineCATH System), a navigable catheter with an embedded thermal resistive coil is inserted posterolaterally into the disc annulus or nucleus.
 The catheter is then snaked through the disc circuitously to return posteriorly.
-Using indirect radiofrequency energy, electrothermal heat is generated within the thermal resistive coil at a temperature of 90 degrees centigrade; the disc material is heated for up to 20 minutes.
-Proposed advantages of indirect electrothermal delivery of radiofrequency energy with IDET™ include precise temperature feedback and control and the ability to provide electrothermocoagulation to a broader tissue segment than would be allowed with a direct radiofrequency needle.
+Using indirect radiofrequency (RF) energy, electrothermal heat is generated within the thermal resistive coil at a temperature of 90°C; the disc material is heated for up to 20 minutes.
+Proposed advantages of indirect electrothermal delivery of RF energy with IDET™ include precise temperature feedback and control and the ability to provide electrothermocoagulation to a broader tissue segment than would be allowed with a direct RF needle.

-Another procedure, referred to as percutaneous intradiscal radiofrequency thermocoagulation (PIRFT), uses direct application of radiofrequency energy.
-With PIRFT, the radiofrequency probe is placed into the center of the disc, and the device is activated for only 90 seconds at a temperature of 70 degrees centigrade.
-The procedure is not designed to coagulate, burn, or ablate tissue.
+Another procedure, referred to as percutaneous intradiscal radiofrequency thermocoagulation (PIRFT), uses direct application of RF energy.
+With PIRFT, the RF probe is placed into the center of the disc, and the device is activated for only 90 seconds at a temperature of 70°C. The procedure is not designed to coagulate, burn, or ablate tissue.
 The Radionics RF Disc Catheter System has been specifically designed for this purpose.

-A more recently developed annuloplasty procedure, referred to as intradiscal biacuplasty (Baylis Medical, Inc., Montreal, Canada) involves the use of 2 cooled radiofrequency electrodes placed on the posterolateral sides of the intervertebral annulus fibrosus.
+A more recently developed annuloplasty procedure, referred to as intradiscal biacuplasty (Baylis Medical Inc., Montreal, Canada) involves the use of 2 cooled RF electrodes placed on the posterolateral sides of the intervertebral annulus fibrosus.
 It is believed that by cooling the probes, a larger area may be treated than could occur with a regular needle probe.

-Annuloplasty using a laser-assisted spinal endoscopy (LASE) kit to coagulate the disc granulation tissue (percutaneous endoscopic laser annuloplasty or PELA) has also been described.
+Annuloplasty using a laser-assisted spinal endoscopy kit to coagulate the disc granulation tissue (percutaneous endoscopic laser annuloplasty) has also been described.

 Percutaneous annuloplasty (e.g., intradiscal electrothermal annuloplasty, percutaneous intradiscal radiofrequency thermocoagulation, or intradiscal biacuplasty) for the treatment of chronic discogenic back pain is considered investigational.